 * Ask for advice about the objection and appeal process

-* Discuss any aspect of your case with the investigator or his or her manager
+* Discuss any aspect of your case with the investigator and/or their manager

-If you are dissastisfied with certain decisions or an assessment you are entitled to appeal against the assessment to the Environment, Resources and Development (ERD) Court.
-You have one month from the date of the assessment to lodge an objection to the ERD Court.
+If you are dissatisfied with certain decisions or an assessment you are entitled to appeal against the assessment to the Environment, Resources and Development (ERD) Court.
+After receiving an assessment, you have one month to lodge an appeal to the ERD Court.

 Information gathered during audit is treated in the strictest confidence and will not be used or divulged except for purposes required by law.

 For more information, contact:

 Phone: +61 (8) 8429 2512 or 8429 2426